 (3) The Court may, before making an order under this section, require notice to be given to, and hear, such persons as the Court thinks fit.

+[Section 134 amended by No. 42 of 2010 s.
+157.]

 135. Disposal of goods

 Goods in respect of which an order is made under section 134 shall be dealt with as the Attorney General directs and, pending his direction, may be detained in such custody as the Supreme Court directs.